pnts/methodandmatter/source/writing/essays/the-coaching-process.html.md

 olink: "/words-make-worlds"
 ---

-This is Issue 9 of 🌎 [Words Make Worlds](https://methodandmatter.com/words-make-worlds), a newsletter about the art, science, and craft of the Coaching Leadership Style.
-I'm your guide, [Andi](https://methodandmatter.com/about/), and I believe that coaching skills are a leadership multiplier leading to happier teams, more authentic work relationships, and stronger accountability (among other things).
-Let's get into this week's topic: the coaching process.

-## The Idea
 > Knowledge is produced in response to questions.
 And new knowledge results from the asking of questions… once you have learned how to ask questions - relevant and appropriate and substantial questions - you have learned how to learn and no one can keep you from learning whatever you want or need to know. - Postman and Weingartner

 The thing that distinguishes coaching from normal conversations is its focus on awareness, meaning, and action.
 Coaching facilitates learning that generates knowledge, uncovers fresh perspectives, and leads to new actions and behaviors.
 Each of these capacities can be thought of as a step in the coaching process that creates space for people to step into their own innate wisdom and understanding.

-So far we've talked about how to [begin a coaching conversation](https://methodandmatter.com/words-make-worlds/007/) and looked at the specific [kinds of questions](https://methodandmatter.com/words-make-worlds/008/) that are inherent to a coaching approach.
+So far we've talked about how to [begin a coaching conversation](https://methodandmatter.com/writing/essays/beginning-together) and looked at the specific [kinds of questions](https://methodandmatter.com/writing/essays/asking-questions/) that are inherent to a coaching approach.
 Today we're going to take a step back and look at the process side of things so you have an understanding of how to facilitate learning and can begin to experiment in your conversations at work.

 I prefer frameworks that are simple, easy to remember, and flexible enough to be able to respond to the unpredictable nature of human interaction in real-time.
 I find Dorothy Strachan's "What?&mdash; So What?&mdash;Now What?" framework fits the bill, providing enough structure to so that you know where you are and where to go, with openings to invite improvisation and creativity.